 Which employee classes are available with the ICHRA?

-The ICHRA allows businesses to use nine different employee classes:
+The ICHRA allows businesses to use 11 different employee classes:

 - Full-time employees.
 Businesses can choose whether they define “full-time employment” as averaging 30 hours or more a week, or as averaging 40 hours or more a week.
 However, if the business is intending to use the ICHRA to satisfy the employer mandate, they need to consider full-time employees as averaging at least 30 hours a week.